Krowemoh/ScarletDME/README.md

 26 OCT 2023 - BigNumber support is now in Zig.
 27 OCT 2023 - Changed mark_mapping to be a byte instead of a bitfield.
 03 NOV 2023 - Rewrote op_time (TIME()) in Zig
+04 NOV 2023 - Added new mode, TIME.MS, to get time with milliseconds
 ```

 ## Zig Installation